-All specifications for GCSE Geography have changed as from September 2016.
-We have chosen GCSE Geography Edexcel B because it is the most engaging course as it is based on global and UK issues.
+All specifications for GCSE Geography changed in 2016.
+We chose GCSE Geography Edexcel B because it is the most engaging course as it is based on global and UK issues.
 The human topics range from problems facing UK cities to a study of Mumbai as a megacity in an emerging country.
-The physical topics range from coastal management in the UK to the increase in hurricanes and tropical storms as a result of global warming.
-This new course also provides us with many fieldwork opportunities in the UK.
+The physical topics range from coastal management in the UK to the increase in hurricanes and tropical storms in relation to climate change.
+This course also provides us with many fieldwork opportunities in the UK.

 Lower VI to Upper VI (Key Stage 5)

-Geography at A Level is also changing in September 2016 to include greater emphasis on the UK and the return of coursework based on a UK field trip.
-The new A-Level covers a range of interesting themes including tectonic hazards and their management, glaciated landscapes, urban regeneration and rural rebranding.
+Geography at A Level also changed in September 2016 to include greater emphasis on the UK and the return of coursework, in the form of an independent investigation which is based on a UK field trip.
+The new A-Level covers a range of interesting themes including tectonic hazards and their management, coastal landscapes, climate change, water conflicts, globalisation, superpowers, migration, urban regeneration and rural rebranding.
 We are following the Edexcel linear specification which involves 3 exams at the end of the Upper VI year and one field work write up worth 20% of the A-Level at the end of Lower VI.

 The Geography Department contributes greatly to enrichment and the co-curricular provision of the school including the Eco-Schools Club and a variety of fieldwork opportunities.

 The Eco-Schools Club takes responsibility for all of the recycling, reusing of materials and efforts to reduce wastage at St Augustine’s Priory.
-It successfully ran a “no paper” day, a “no electricity” day and other activities week during Laudato Si’ week.
-The Eco-School Club also promoted sustainable transport at the school and led “Walk to School ” week in May.
-We look forward to doing the same and introducing new initiatives this year.
+It successfully coordinates a ‘No Paper’ day, a ‘No Electricity’ day and a ‘Walk to School’ week each year.
+This year we are joining the WWF campaign to tackle the issue of plastic pollution.

 Another way in which Geography contributes to enrichment and co-curricular provision is via field trips.
-There are many London based field trips to the Docklands, the River Brent and Hampstead Heath.
-Field trips to slightly further locations such as the River Chess, Brighton and Aberystwyth and, of course, the field trip to Iceland which does not fail to inspire the young minds at St Augustine’s Priory.
-Recently, Ms Keep has been given the responsibility of coordinating all trips for the school and Geography has taken the lead in this.
-Watch this space for more news about forthcoming trips.
+There are many UK based field trips such as the Queen Elizabeth Olympic Park (Stratford), the River Chess, Brighton, Cuckmere Haven and Aberystwyth and in December 2017, of course, the KS4 and KS5 field trip to New York which did not fail to inspire young minds at St Augustine’s Priory.
+We run these Geography fieldtrips abroad every two years and in 2019 we are looking forward to returning to Iceland.